billyball1517/gns3server-old/README.md

 `kvm:x:130:`

 If the above command dosn't work, don't panic.
 Depending on your setup, the "kvm" group might not exist.
-Execute:

-`ls -l /dev/kvm`

-And you will get an output similar to:

-`crw------- 1 root root 10, 130 Dec  8 16:03 /dev/kvm`
+Unfortunatly, the kvm group needs to exist on the host in order to proceed.
+Typically this means that the qemu-kvm package needs to be installed on the host.
+To do that on an .rpm based system execute:

+`yum install -y qemu-kvm`

+And then repeat the previous step.

-Either way, we know the GID for /dev/kvm is "130"
+So we know the GID for /dev/kvm is "130"

 Next, we need to make a gns3 user on the local machine.